laholmes/node-twitter/README.md

 ##use

-node dist/app.js - run the compiled app
+node dist/app.js - run the compiled app npm start - run a hapi server instance, navigate to localhost:8000/hashtag (hashtag query param - replace with your search)

 input is taken from input/input.json output is logged to the console and saved to output/output.json